|MP 2.04.65||Novel Biomarkers in Risk Assessment and Management of Cardiovascular Disease|

 85384: Fibrinogen; activity

-There isn’t a specific CPT code for leptin testing.
+There is no specific CPT code for leptin testing.
 According to laboratory websites, CPT codes such as 82397 (Chemiluminescent assay) or 83520 (Immunoassay for analyte other than infectious agent antibody or infectious agent antigen; quantitative, not otherwise specified) might be used.

 BlueCard/National Account Issues

-The ATP III guidelines document(1) notes that to determine their clinical significance, the emerging risk factors should be evaluated against the following criteria in order to determine their clinical significance:
+The ATP III guidelines document(1) notes that to determine their clinical significance, the emerging risk factors should be evaluated against the following criteria to determine their clinical significance:

 A 2002 TEC Assessment(2) summarized the steps necessary to determine utility of a novel cardiac risk factor.
 Three steps were required:

-- Determination of its contribution to risk assessment.
-As a risk factor, it is important to determine whether the novel risk factor […] independently contributes to risk assessment compared to established risk factors.
+Determination of its contribution to risk assessment.
+As a risk factor, it is important to determine whether the novel risk factor […] independently contributes to risk assessment compared with established risk factors.

-- Determination of how the novel risk assessment will be used in the management of the patient, compared to standard methods of assessing risk, and whether any subsequent changes in patient management result in an improvement in patient outcome.
+Determination of how the novel risk assessment will be used in the management of the patient, compared with standard methods of assessing risk, and whether any subsequent changes in patient management result in an improvement in patient outcome.

 Each of the individual novel lipid risk factors will be judged individually against these criteria to determine whether health outcomes are improved through measurement of the novel lipid risk factor.